NehaDadarwala/Sparkle_Backend/README.md

 module.exports=router
 ```

-The whole code above was created by adapting the code in [React JS Tutorials For Beginners](https://www.codewithharry.com/videos/react-tutorials-in-hindi-43/) from tutorial number 43 - 54 (it is not the exact implementation the whole code was restructured in order to implement user role based apis):
+The whole code above was created by adapting the code in [React JS Tutorials For Beginners](https://www.codewithharry.com/videos/react-tutorials-in-hindi-43/) from tutorial number 43 - 54 (it is not the exact implementation the whole code was restructured in order to implement user role based apis)
 ## Acknowledgments

 * A very special thanks to Professor, TA's from Hargun Chhabra, really i learned a lot from this course.